FREE book for all new clients:

 While accepting constructive feedback is difficult, it really does help you grow as a writer.
 A book critique is therefore an essential element of the book-writing process.

-THE CRITIQUEThe comprehensive book critique is a document (usually between seven and ten pages in length) that summarises the editor's opinions on and recommendations for the book within certain areas: usually genre, audience, title, writing style, characterisation, setting, plot, structure and readiness for publication.
+THE BOOK CRITIQUEThe book critique is a report that summarises the editor's opinions on and recommendations for the book within certain areas: usually, genre, audience, title, writing style, characterisation, setting, plot, structure and readiness for publication.

-Please note: The comprehensive book critique is an overview document.
+Please note: The book critique is an overview document.
 The critique is designed to look at the big picture; thus the critique does not drill down into the minutiae of the book, highlighting each small inconsistency, weakness and mistake.
-If you want a more fine-tooth-comb appraisal, take a look at the development editing and intelligent copy-editing services.
+If you want a more fine-tooth-comb appraisal that includes the book critique, take a look at the development editing service.

 SAMPLE CRITIQUE To get a feel for The Book Specialist critique, take a look at the book critique example.

-The standard turnaround is four weeks, depending on the length of the book.
+The standard turnaround is three weeks, depending on the length of the book.
 We offer an express service, for an increased fee, if required.